Puppy Supply List

 I use combs, a large metal and dematting comb.
 I also use a slicker brush, Le Pooch is my favorite.
 Lots of grooming tools can be found on the following site. www.PetEdge.com.

-- Ear Cleaner Labradoodles have floppy ears with hair inside so when water gets in the ear from swimming, bathing etc. an ear cleaner/dryer should be used.
-My favorite is T-8 and can be ordered from the website Dr. Foster & Smith.
+- Ear Cleaner Labradoodles have ears which flop down with hair inside so when water gets in the ear from swimming, bathing etc. an ear cleaner/dryer should be used.
+My favorite is T-8 but the main ingredient is ketoconazole if found in other brands and can be ordered from Amazon.

 - Anti-chewing spray.
 I use Bitter Apple which can be purchased online or in most pet stores.